 Trioli’s art is characterized by its emphasis on social abstraction and cognitive association.
 His work invites viewers to engage with the underlying concepts and ideas that shape our understanding of the world.
 Although his hand remains hidden behind the structure of each piece, Trioli’s work is infused with a deep sense of humanity and emotion.

-Trioli has participated in numerous group exhibitions including Farm Project Space + Gallery, Wellfleet, Massachusetts (2012); “Some Girls,” Launch F18, New York, New York (2011); “Can’t Hear The Revolution,” Kunsthalle Galapagos, Brooklyn, New York (2011); “Team Work,” Allan Nederpelt, New York (2010) and “Duck and Recover,” The F.U.E.L.
+Trioli has exhibited his work in numerous group exhibitions, including shows at Farm Project Space + Gallery, Wellfleet, Massachusetts (2012); Launch F18, New York, New York (2011); Kunsthalle Galapagos, Brooklyn, New York (2011); Allan Nederpelt, New York (2010) and The F.U.E.L.
 Collection, Philadelphia (2009).
-Solo exhibitions include “Sagebrush Gulch,” Site95, Miami, FL (2012) and “Brumaire,” Howard Yezerski Gallery, Boston, MA (2012).
+He has also had solo exhibitions at Site95, Miami, FL (2012) and Howard Yezerski Gallery, Boston, MA (2012).

 With his unique vision and innovative approach to art, Trioli has become one of the most exciting and original voices in contemporary art today.
 His work continues to inspire and challenge audiences around the world.